the-mainspring-ai/infinitime-documentation/docs/documentation/Policy/Policy_Overview.md

 be assigned to the same class.

 **Default
-Class** â The default class refers to a secondary group of policies.
+Class** The default class refers to a secondary group of policies.
 If an employee assigned to the policy should be ineligible for all policies within the current class (or group) the software will search the default class for a policy matching the employeeâs tenure.